Emanwel/UPHS-Horror-Game/README.md

 ./uphs
 ```

-## Gameplay
+## Input Restrictions
 1. Once you run the game, type START to the terminal (**only all caps**).
 It is recommended that the terminal is in full screen mode.
-2. You are given with six choices on where to go, given you have access to the location or not.
-3.
+2. If you enter a location or do an action, please follow the specified spelling of the location or action. (e.g. **MOVE** for MOVE, **Senior Highschool Building** to move to the SHS Building).